Why Warehouse Accidents Are Around The Corner From Today

 This is how, in many cases, workers are left fighting for their lives, families are forced to shoulder the grief, and workplaces are held liable for any negligence that may have occurred on their part.

-It’s hard also not to imagine the incurred expense of regulatory penalties, management scrutiny, as well as diminished corporate reputation and employee morale that can be suffered.
+It’s hard also not to imagine the incurred expense of emergency repairs, regulatory fines, management scrutiny, as well as diminished employee morale that can be suffered.

-All because of one or more of the following drivers of damage that could be threatening busy work zones like your own!
+All because of one or more of the following drivers of damage is threatening busy work zones like your own!